 Abi – direct

-Adhikari – one who takes on responsibility
+Adhikari – one who takes on responsibility.
+Literally; to act above.
+It means, to have authority.

 Ajnata sukriti – unknown good deeds